suraj-996/lying-powder-9405/README.md

 * `DELETE /customer/complete/{tripid}` : Completed the trip with the given tripid
 * `DELETE /customer/canceltrip` : Cancel the trip with the given tripid

-### Admin Module

-* `POST /admin/register` : Register a new admin with proper data validation and admin session
-* `POST /admin/login` : Admin can login with mobile number and password provided at the time of registation
-* `GET /admin/logout` : Logging out admin based on session token
-* `GET /admin/listoftripsbycustomer` : Get list of trips of by a customer id
-* `GET /admin/listoftrips` : Get list of trips of all the trips
-* `GET /admin/listocustomers` : Get list of all the customers
-* `GET /admin/listodrivers` : Get list of all the drivers
-* `PUT /admin/update/{username}` : Updates admin detaisl by passed user name
-* `DELETE /admin/delete` : Deletes the admin with passed id   -->

 ### Sample API Response for Admin Login